MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/guide-to-sharepoint-modern-experience.md

 ---
-title: Guide to the Modern experience in SharePoint ms.reviewer: ms.author: loreenl
+title: Guide to the modern experience in SharePoint ms.reviewer: ms.author: loreenl
 author: loreenla